cobbler/cobbler/docs/user-guide.rst

 repos will never be mirrored.
 This is probably a command you would want to put on a crontab, though the frequency of that crontab and where the output goes is left up to the systems administrator.

-For those familiar with yum's reposync, Cobbler's reposync is (in most uses) a wrapper around the yum command.
-Please use "cobbler reposync" to update Cobbler mirrors, as yum's reposync does not perform all required steps.
-Also Cobbler adds support for rsync and SSH locations, where as yum's reposync only supports what yum supports (http/ftp).
+For those familiar with dnf's reposync, Cobbler's reposync is (in most uses) a wrapper around the dnf reposync command.
+Please use "cobbler reposync" to update Cobbler mirrors, as dnf's reposync does not perform all required steps.
+Also Cobbler adds support for rsync and SSH locations, where as dnf's reposync only supports what yum supports (http/ftp).

 If you ever want to update a certain repository you can run: